Join the 2015-16 Professional Services Leadership Initiative (PSLI)

 The PSLI was launched in fall 2013, with three founding partners, Randstad, T. Rowe Price and Jones Lang LaSalle that sent 23 mid-level marketing managers to Cohort One of the inaugural program.
 We are proud to welcome a new partner, PwC, to Cohort Two of of the PSLI.

 If your firm practices accounting, architecture, engineering, consulting, law, or another professional service, you are invited to partner with us in Cohort Three of the PSLI, to be offered in 2015-2016.

 Cohort Three will accommodate up to 30 mid-level marketers, from up to six non-competing companies.
-The program will be offered in two three-day sessions, tentatively scheduled for November 2015 and February 2016.
+The program will be offered in two three-day sessions, scheduled for October 27-29, 2015 and January 26-28, 2016.
 In each session, Smith School faculty will present the latest information on best practices in marketing, as they apply to the marketing of professional services.
 Sessions are highly interactive, including case studies discussion and industry speakers.
 A highlight of the program is team-based action learning projects (ALPs) offered during the break between sessions.
 In the ALPs, teams from each company analyze and propose solutions to challenging strategic marketing problems identified by their firm’s leaders.
 Teams present their proposed solutions to executives from the partner firms at the end of the second session.